LuckyCoinProject/Luckycoin/README.md

-Luckycoin Client v0.8.8
+Luckycoin Client v0.9.9
 =======================

 Luckycoin - a fork of Litecoin version with random bonus blocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

    - 1 min block target
    - Difficulty retargets every 20 min with accelerated diff adjustment in the beginning
-   - Initially 88 coins per block, halves every 2 years (1,036,800 blocks)
+   - Initially 88 coins per block, halves every 2 months (100,000 blocks)
-   - Total around 200 millions coins
+   - Total around 20 millions coins
    - connection port is 9917, RPC-port 9918

    Random Super-blocks: